thumpa/tool-slack-reader/readme.md

 # Slack Export Viewer

 A browser-based viewer for Slack export data, built with Lit.
+This application provides a modern, user-friendly interface for teams and individuals to access and review their historical Slack communications.
+It features a clean two-column layout with intuitive channel navigation, thread support with expandable views, user and channel information display, and automatic theme switching based on system preferences.
+The viewer is designed to make it easy to browse through exported Slack workspace data, with support for multiple workspaces, proper message formatting, and efficient data loading for optimal performance.

 ## Table of Contents